K-GIS/K-GIS.github.io/QGIS-course/task/reproject_transform.md

 But it won't help to just use 'on the fly' reprojection.
 'On the fly' does what it says - it doesn't change the data, it just reprojects the layers as they appear on the map.
 To truly reproject the data itself, you need to export it to a new file using a new projection.

+Using the openstreetmap data from previous exercise:

--   Right-click on the buildings layer in the Layers list.
+-   Right-click on the openstreetmap layer in the Layers list.
 -   Select Save As... in the menu that appears.
 You will be shown the Save vector layer as... dialog.
 -   Click on the Browse button next to the Save as field.
--   Navigate to a folder and specify the name of the new layer as buildings\_reprojected.shp.
+-   Navigate to a folder and specify the name of the new layer as openstreetmap\_reprojected.shp.
 -   Leave the Encoding unchanged.
 -   Change the value of the Layer CRS dropdown to Selected CRS.